The F-15 Eagle: Legend, Legacy, and Lessons

 [ii] … And Kill MiGs by Lou Drendel, Squadron/Signal Publications © 1974.
 The USAF credited B-52 gunners SSgt Samuel O. Turner and A1C Albert E. Moore with a MiG kill each.

 [iii] Air War Over Korea by Larry Davis, Squadron/Signal Publications © 1982.
 Air-Air combat ratios given for the Korean Conflict range from about 8:1 to 14:1 depending on how the figures are tabulated.
+Recent data indicates these ratios were significantly exaggerated.
+They were generally believed at the time.

 [iv] The USAF kills in 1972 were mostly MiG-21s with some MiG-19s.
 The USN’s 25 kills in 1972-1973 included 15 of the older MiG-17s.
 Overall the MiG-17s had a 1:4 kill ratio while the MiG-21s had a 1:2 kill ratio.